mason-noble/CreativeCoding1HW/Week12/README.md

 This is my homework for Week 12.
-I will be expanding upon my simple game in p5.js.
+I will be creating functions out of my code and calling them in my "draw" function.